- Summary to Date

 Monterey Bay National Marine Sanctuary

-Started on Earth Day in 2000, Snapshot Day is the largest, one-day water quality monitoring event of its kind in California.
-Snapshot Day utilizes citizen volunteers to collect and analyze water samples from streams that enter the Monterey Bay National Marine Sanctuary (MBNMS) from the four counties at border it- San Mateo, Santa Cruz, Monterey and San Luis Obispo.
+The first Snapshot Day began on Earth Day in 2000, and is the largest, one-day water quality monitoring event of its kind in central California.
+Snapshot Day utilizes citizen volunteers to collect and analyze water samples from streams that enter Monterey Bay National Marine Sanctuary (MBNMS) from the four counties that border it: San Mateo, Santa Cruz, Monterey and San Luis Obispo.
 Snapshot Day is designed to increase public awareness by providing a “snapshot” of regional water quality conditions and to provide resource managers with valuable information for reducing pollution.
-Waterbodies as diverse as drainages, brackish sloughs, and major river systems are monitored.
-Trained volunteers measure dissolved oxygen, pH, conductivity, air and water temperature, transparency/ turbidity, and collect water samples to be lab tested for nutrients (nitrates and orthophosphate) and bacteria.
-All tested analytes measure the health of a waterbody and its’ ability to support cold water fish and other aquatic organisms (the standard against which Snapshot Day data is compared).
+Water bodies as diverse as small creeks, brackish sloughs, and major river systems are monitored.
+All of the analytes measure the health of a water body and its’ ability to support cold water fish and other aquatic organisms, the standard against which Snapshot Day data is compared.

 - Dissolved oxygen

 Study MethodsPrior to Snapshot Day, a volunteer training is conducted in each of the four counties that drain into the Monterey Bay Sanctuary- San Mateo, Santa Cruz, Monterey, and San Luis Obispo.
 Volunteers learn about the history of the program, specific monitoring protocols, field safety and event logistics.
 Practice with the monitoring equipment is conducted to ensure that all volunteers are comfortable with and safely use all equipment.